 Management: Treatment depends on the underlying cause and may involve medications that suppress the immune system or, in severe cases, a splenectomy.

-6. Sickle Cell Anemia
+6. Sickle Cell Anaemia

 Management: Pain management, blood transfusion, medication to lower complications, and active research into curative therapies, e.g., gene therapy.